ritesh556/FbchatBot/README.md

 # FbchatBot

-This is the FB messenger...
+##This is the FB messenger which uses GUI

 ## How to install